Emulator Issues #9680

 I get the error posted by RibShark when I try to reproduce this with disabled Dual-Core on D3D11 in 5.0-633.

-#3 Updated by RibShark over 2 years ago
+#3 Updated by RibShark about 5 years ago

 Interestingly, if the prototype version of the game is used (which would be quite hard to find as I can't imagine there are too many discs in existence), this stage works flawlessly.
 I don't know whether this could be used to narrow down what could be causing this, but I thought it would be worth a mention.
 One thing I did notice is that on the prototype, the cutscene before the "3...
 2...
 1..." countdown is missing.
 Given that the workaround to this bug (on some builds at least) is to spam the A button (which would skip the cutscene on the final), I think it's likely that the bug is triggered by the cutscene in some way.

-#4 Updated by RibShark almost 2 years ago
+#4 Updated by RibShark over 4 years ago

 If you make a savestate anywhere before the freeze, get to where the game freezes, pause the emulator (Emulation > Pause), load the savestate, then frame advance once (Emulation > Frame Advance) you will able to see the level that you are meant to play after the crash.
 The camera is at the same angle it usually is in at the very start of the level (though it switches after 8 frames or so), but there are no black bars covering parts of the image, which would normally be there (each level starts with some black bars sliding away to reveal the gameplay).
 Maybe this could reveal at which point Dolphin stops being able to render?